 Increased labour mobility is one of the most important reasons for changes in household composition and division of labour.
-In some female headed households, men are away on temporary and seasonal migration, while continue to maintain their decision-making powers.
+In some female headed households, men are away on temporary and seasonal migration, while continue to maintain their decision-making powers.63

 There are also female-headed households without a link to males because women are unmarried, widowed and they have full social and economic responsibility for the well-being of household members.
-In single households or households characterized by the absence of a male household member, rural women often assume all tasks and responsibilities, which can be an empowering experience for them.
+In single households or households characterized by the absence of a male household member, rural women often assume all tasks and responsibilities, which can be an empowering experience for them.64

 The female-headed households are often under conditions of lower economic and social status.
 This is due to the variation in education and in income, but also dependent on the number of the family members.
-For instance, food shortage was only 5% for one member family, while 49% for families with 9 members which is the main pattern of family life in Sudan.
+For instance, food shortage was only 5% for one member family, while 49% for families with 9 members which is the main pattern of family life in Sudan.63 continue to be assigned to women and girls and limits their opportunities to be actively involved in educational, social and political activities.